Do You Really Need To Convert Your Foreign Driving Licence?

 - If your foreign driving licence is not in English, you must have one of these:

 - International driving permit; or

 - An official translation of your driving licence in English obtained from the relevant Embassy, High Commission, or Singapore court.
-Translation is not required for licences issued by Brunei, Indonesia and Malaysia.
+The translation is not required for licences issued by Brunei, Indonesia, and Malaysia.

 - Class 1 – Invalid Carriages.

 - Class 2B – Motor cycles not exceeding 200 cc.